Cherry MX Brown (MX1A) vs Cherry MX2A Brown – Classic Tactile vs Modern MX2A Tactile

 Cons:

-- Can feel a bit boring or characterless for switch enthusiasts
+- May feel a bit characterless for enthusiasts

 Cherry MX2A Brown